-Katherine Liberovskaya‘s figurative live-video improvisations draw from a vast database of diverse footage beginning with her first a video camera in the 1990s—capturing details and fleeting moments of life around her—processed through feedback and dreamy effects, and activated by spontaneous abstract word/voice and sound events by Shelley Hirsch and Anthony Coleman, and extended into space by Yoshiko Chuma‘s dancing.
-Moving images, text, rhythms, melodies, movements, steps emerge, merge, and collide, reshaping each other and the flow of the performance, into a 4-dimensional spur-of-the-moment audiovisual story.
+Katherine Liberovskaya‘s often figurative live video improvisation, draws from a vast database of diverse footage shot since she first owned a video camera in the 1990s, capturing myriad details and fleeting moments of life around her, processed by feedback and dreamy effects, set in motion spontaneous abstract word/voice and sound events by Shelley Hirsch and Anthony Coleman extending into space with Yoshiko Chuma‘s dancing… Moving images, text, rhythms, melodies, movements, steps… emerging, merging and colliding, constantly re-shaping each other and the flow of the performance, into 4-dimensional spur-of-the-moment audiovisual “stories”.

 Katherine Liberovskaya is an intermedia artist based in New York City and Montreal, Canada.
 Involved in experimental video since the 80s, she has produced numerous videos, video installations, and performances, as well as works in other media, that have shown around the world.
 Over the years she has received over 30 grants and arts awards in Canada, the U.S.A., and France in video art and intermedia notably from the Canada Council for the Arts, the Quebec Council for Arts and Letters, the Trust for Mutual Understanding, the New York State Council on the Arts, etc. Since 2001 her work predominantly focuses on the intersection of moving image with sound/music in a variety of solo video-audio pieces and in many collaborations with composers and sound artists in both ephemeral and fixed forms (single-channel works, installations, projections, performances), notably in improvised live video+sound concert situations where her live visuals seek to create improvisatory “music” for the eyes.
 Frequent collaborators include Phill Niblock, Al Margolis/If, Bwana, Keiko Uenishi, Mia Zabelka, David Watson, Shelley Hirsch, among many others.